Zen4All/zencart_auto_installer/readme.txt

 Step 5.)
 Change the name of the directory in the installers/ directory to match that from step 4b Step 6.)
 Modify the includes/extra_datafiles/ to add the box name for the configuration menu dropdown etc.
 Step 7.)
 Create your installer files.
+Step 8.)
+Modify the uninstall.sql, you will need the constant created in 4a and also any admin pages page_key

 Tips for installer files: